abeatrice/contacts/README.md

  - The included remote repository impliments [klaviyo](https://www.klaviyo.com/), however, the service is coded to an interface so another implimentation can be swaped in later or mocked for tests if needed.
  - The application uses [laravel horzion](https://laravel.com/docs/7.x/horizon) and dispached jobs/job queues so that remote repo http requests are handled in the background and application flow can be quickly returned to the user.
  - For local Development, the application database seeder will generate two users and contacts for them.
 You can login as email:user@mail.com | password:password, email:user2@mail.com | password:password, or just register your own test user.
+ - each contact has a click tracker - this is a vue component that uses the axios library to call an api route that simply tells the klviyo api to track the id of the contact that a click has been made on that contact.

 ## Documentation